 Getting to know your guests on a deeper level can help you deliver more personalised customer service experiences.
 But it’s not just about improving the guest experience.
 OpenTable also helps restaurant managers recognise valuable guests and identify up-sell opportunities.

-With an OpenTable POS integration, you can spot high spenders and frequent visitors to recognise and reward their loyalty.
+With POS integrations, you can spot high spenders and frequent visitors to recognise and reward their loyalty.

 “We can tag frequent visitors or higher spenders as VIPs in OpenTable so our wait staff know when to offer something extra special,” Ang explains.